-- Column L shows the value of a $1000 initial purchase of shares for the symbol.
+- Column L shows the value changes of a $1000.00 initial purchase of shares

 - For example, the $1000.00 share purchase at the close of the first buy-sell cycle increased to a value of $1091.00.

-- The balance at the end of the fourth buy-sell cycle had fallen to $871.23.
+- The balance at the end of the fifth buy-sell cycle falls to $789.51.

-- As you can see, the balance for a symbol can change dramatically from one buy-sell cycle to the next one.
-The balances are cumulative in the sense that the ending balance from the preceding buy-sell cycle is the reference value for the beginning balance of the current buy-sell cycle.
+- As you can see, the balances are cumulative in the sense that the ending balance from the preceding buy-sell cycle is the reference value for the beginning balance of the current buy-sell cycle.

 The next screen shot shows the final five trades for the TQQQ symbol for the model that specifies a buy when the ema_10 value exceeds the ema_20 value.

-- While the first five trades were winning trades in two of five instances, the last five trades were winning ones in four of five instances.
+- Although just one of the first five trades was a winning trade, the last five trades were winning ones in four of five instances.

-- One especially interesting data point in the screen shot below is in cell
+- One especially interesting data point in the screen shot below appears in

-during late February through early April in 2020.
-As you can
+beginning in late February through early April in 2020.
+As

 - The buy-sell cycle starts on April 16, 2020